walles/riff/README.md

 # TODO
 * Think about how to visualize one line changing to itself with a comma at the end plus a bunch of entirely new lines.
 Think of a constant array getting one or more extra members.
+Bottom of `git show 77c8f77`, added leading spaces might do as a test case.
 * Think about highlighting whitespace errors like Git does
 * Think about how to visualize an added line break together with some indentation on the following line.